 For watching video content, Youtube is indisputably the go-to platform for South Koreans, particularly among teenagers.
-A report by digital marketing firm Mezzomedia revealed that Youtube, along with Facebook, has a combined 73.1 percent share of the South Korean advertising market in the first half of 2018.
-Between the months of January and June, Youtube had accumulated a whopping 116.9 billion won.
-It is also important to note that the majority of online traffic in Korea comes from mobile, due to having one of the highest smartphone usage rates globally at 92%.
-As such, Youtube is the second-most used app in the country, next to KakaoTalk.
+A report by digital marketing firm Wiseapp revealed that Youtube has nearly 34 million Android users in 2019.
+Between 2018 and 2019, Youtube accumulated a 6% increase in Android users .
+It is also important to note that Korea recorded the highest internet usage globally at 98%.
+As such, Youtube is the most used app in the country, followed by KakaoTalk.

-Based on statistics from analytics site Social Blade, an analysis was made from 200 Youtube channels in Korea.
-The analysis revealed that entertainment and music have the largest categories among channels on Youtube.
+In September 2020, the most viewed Youtube channels in Korea belong to the entertainment and music categories, with SMTown being the most popular having around 15.8 billion views.
 It was also found out that these channels were typically run by big music labels or broadcasting companies, such as SM Town and KBS World TV.
 “People” is the next category with the most channels, which includes themes related to kids, mukbangs (where Youtubers eat large amounts of food while talking with their audience), and pets.

-The bulk of influencer-based content in Youtube comes from fashion and beauty industries who have long since realized the scale of influence of internet celebrities.
+The bulk of influencer-based content in Youtube comes from people’s passion for toys, food, and the fashion and beauty industries who have long since realized the scale of influence of internet celebrities.
 As such, social media influencers are posed to be the next big thing for retail marketing.

-Social networking giant Facebook is also huge in Korea, with over 61% of South Koreans using the platform actively.
-As of January this year, it is the second most used social network service in Korea, which also makes it a potent channel for influencer marketing strategies.
+Social networking giant Facebook is also huge in Korea, with over 54% of South Koreans using the platform actively.
+As of January this year, it is the third most-used social network service in Korea, which also makes it a potent channel for influencer marketing strategies.
 However, influencer marketing on Facebook is different compared to other social popular platforms in Korea.
 Unlike with Youtube or Instagram, influencer marketing on Facebook takes the form of branded contents rather than individual influencers.

-According to We Are Social and Hootsuite’s global digital report, a majority of Korean users on Facebook are under 24 years old.
-However, they are the most popular option for users in their late 20s or 30s, with 58% of the ad audience comprised of males.
-Therefore, digital marketers must focus their strategies onto the younger audience when utilizing Facebook, considering especially that 29-34% of their social media time is spent on the platform far more than other social networks.
-It might also be helpful to note that much of these set of users also use Instagram heavily.
+A majority of Korean users on Facebook are ages 18 years old and above .
+However, they are the most popular option for users in their late 20s or 30s, with 57.6% of the ad audience comprising males.
+Therefore, digital marketers must focus their strategies onto the younger audience when utilizing Facebook, especially considering that Koreans spent 4.5 billion minutes on the platform in 2019.
+It might also be helpful to note that many of these users also use Instagram heavily.

 Korean Ginseng Corporation (KGC), a popular brand of ginseng in Korea, wanted to break away from the idea of health food being for older people, and promote it to a younger audience aged 20-30 years old.
 To do this, they put much of their efforts into mobile Facebook ads.
 First, KGC enlisted popular actor Gwang-yeol Jeon in two series of videos titled the “Cheering Edition” and the “Club Edition”, which featured fun and energetic stories.
 The company then maximized the campaign’s performance through optimizing their video ads for mobile, which were 60 seconds long and presented in a 1:1 format with subtitles.
 Those who had watched the main video ad campaign were then targeted for a second round of ads encouraging purchase.

 Sharing photos is an important part of the Korean online social landscape.
 This might be why Instagram is one of the most powerful social networking sites in South Korea, with an increasing user-base year-on-year.
-46% of Korean users are on the platform, with women in their 20s or 30s as its core users.
-However, the site seems to be also popular with men who are also in their 20s-30s.
+53% of Korean users are on the platform, with men and women ages 25s or 34s as its core users.
 Most importantly, it is a great source of macro and micro influencers in Korea.

 Currently, there are 3 types of Instagram marketing campaigns in Korea.
 These are real product reviews, such as cosmetics or clothes, app or service, or event promotion, which will be featured as creative content on the influencers profile.
 With the rising number of diverse influencers on the platform, digital marketers can find the perfect influencer to fit their company and campaign values.

-Right now, Korea has over 10,000-20,000 Instagram influencers with more than 1,000 followers and about 200-300 macro influencers with over 100,000 followers.
+Influencer platforms in Korea claim to have over thousands of them: Mediance (28,000), Marketit (19,000) and InXmedia (35,000).
 However, brands collaborate with an influencer solely based on their following.
 If the influencer effectively reflects the company’s value and campaign message, then even a micro-influencer with a little over 1,000 followers can bring the most fruitful results.